Quantum modified inertia: an application to galaxy rotation curves: Conclusions

-I would like to thank Olivier Bienaymé who patiently gave a lot of infor\-mations about galaxy rotation curves and bibliography about dark matter.
-I thank François Vernotte, José Lages and David Viennot for their comments and suggestions.
-Moreover, I am grateful to Dmitry Bizyaev and Federico Lelli for allowing to reproduce respectively the figures (\ref{superthin}) and (\ref{RAR}) and giving key details.
-Finally, I would like to extend my warmest thanks to Annie Robin for her support and insightful suggestions, which have helped to refine this study.
+I would like to thank Olivier Bienaym\'e who patiently gave a lot of informations about galaxy rotation curves and bibliography about dark matter.
+I express my gratitude to Fran\c cois Vernotte, Jos\'e Lages, David Viennot, Federico Lelli and the anonymous referee for their valuable comments or suggestions concerning the theoretical calculations or astrophysical observations.
+Finally, I would like to extend my warmest thanks to Annie Robin for her constant support and insightful suggestions, which have helped to refine this study.